esp-idf-lib/template-component/TEMPLATE_README.md

 1. Check [Require a pull request before merging].
 Leave its options as-is.

 ## Obtain an access token of ESP Component Registry

+> [!NOTE]
+> This section is only for organization admin.
+The token described below is
+> already set at organization level.

 To automate uploading a component to ESP Component Registry with GitHub Actions workflow, you need: